mattermost/mattermost-push-proxy/README.md

 ### Requirements

 1. A linux Ubuntu 14.04 server with at least 1GB of memory.
+2. Having either compiled the Mattermost iOS app and submitted it to the Apple App Store, or hosted in your own Enterprise App Store.
-2. Private and public keys obtained from the Apple Developer Program
+3. Private and public keys obtained from the Apple Developer Program

 ### Installation